benmiller314/cdm2022spring/plans/lesson-02 .md

 4. Shareback (~15 min)
 5. HW Preview

 Welcome back!
-I really enjoyed reading all the introductory posts and letters; if you haven't had a chance to get to know your classmates' opening posts, I encourage you to [check them out]({{site.github.issues_url}}/1)!
+I really enjoyed reading all the introductory posts and letters; thank you for those.
+If you haven't had a chance to get to know your classmates' opening posts, I encourage you to [check them out]({{site.github.issues_url}}/1)!

 ## 1. GitHub, part 2
-Last time, we saw that GitHub can host a discussion forum, so in that sense it's a community website: it makes media social.
+In those intro posts, we saw that GitHub can host a discussion forum, so in that sense it's a community website: it makes media social.

 But its core functionality is meant to solve a different media problem: tracking changes to files over time.